Changissnz/selfinterest/README.md

 "greater good" unleashed in ways that are seldom different in principle from the others, the "barbarians", per se.
-As such, the empirical recognition of a rapid pace of change mistakenly reasons into rapid revisions of common cause, which does sometimes amount to violence not of consensus, especially when the innermost essence of the "social fabric" for a people is ordered function for cause.
+As such, the empirical recognition of a rapid pace of change mistakenly reasons into rapid revisions of common cause, which does sometimes amount to violence not of consensus especially when the innermost essence of the "social fabric" for a people is ordered function for cause.
 The topic of gossip is a classic one in the conceptual umbrella of the "media".
 For one, gossip is a social security practice of sorts.
 If gossip does not uncover the truth, then at least there is still the possibility of knowing the chains of transmission concerning that